 Make sure you clean the dirt and debris from the groove before you start the measurement to get an accurate size.

 The pitch of the chainsaw chain refers to the drive link’s distance.
 It’s measured at half the distance between three rivets in the chain.
 You can find the pitch at the old chainsaw bar or look at the user manual.

 The most common chainsaw pitch is 3/8 inch, ¼ inch, 0.325 inches, and 0.404 inches.

 The drive links determine the overall length of the chain.
 You always want to buy the bar based on the full cutting length of the chainsaw chain.

-If you have the old chainsaw chain available, then you can count the drive link yourself by placing a chain on the ground and counting top or a bottom number of drive links, then doubling it.
+If you have the old chainsaw chain available, then you can count the drive link yourself by placing a chain on the ground and counting the top or bottom number of drive links, then doubling it.